 As you use your shower, the washers in the valve wear out gradually and may eventually thin out to the extent that vibrations occur when water passes them.
 The high-pitched sound then happens because of those vibrations.

-Another thing that can cause the whistling sound is if the valve has some particles stuck in it.
+Another thing that can cause a whistling sound is if the valve has some particles stuck in it.

 Those particles are capable of restricting the flow of water through the valves, causing them to make noise.